 This course will enable you to further develop your oral, aural and written language in order to express yourselves fluently and spontaneously.

-A wide range of topics will be covered including everyday life in French speaking countries and current affairs, issues regarding French language, French culture and society and politics (lifelong learning, environmental issues, generations, etc).
-At the end of this course you have the option of sitting the DALF B2.
+A wide range of topics will be covered including everyday life in French-speaking countries and current affairs, issues regarding the French language, French culture and society and politics (lifelong learning, environmental issues, generations, etc).
+At the end of this course, you have the option of sitting the DELF B2.

 This course is suitable for those who have a very good working knowledge of French and who want a stimulating course to match and stretch their abilities (five years' part-time study or Advanced French Stage E).

 Learning and teaching

 The emphasis of the course is on participation therefore students are encouraged to actively participate in class through various forms of activities designed to stimulate communication.

 For us, the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.
 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 The assessment of this course is divided into four parts to assess each of the following skills: speaking, listening, reading and writing.
 It is designed to enhance what you have learnt during the course.
 Additionally to the weekly sessions, we recommend that you spend time between the lessons, revising and practising what has been done in class and trying to read the press or listening to radio in order to keep abreast of current affairs and enhance your comprehension.